dell/csm-docs/content/docs/concepts/authorization/v1.x/configuration/_index.md

 description: Configure CSM Authorization
 ---

-This section provides the details and instructions on how to configure CSM Authorization.
+This section provides the details and instructions on how to configure Container Storage Module Authorization.